perak/html_parser/README.md

 You should know:

-- This is NOT fastest HTML parser
+- This is NOT the fastest HTML parser

 - It parses only valid and well-formed HTML documents